Oru Nadigai Natakam Parkiral: Production

-Oru Nadigai Natakam Parkiral was based on a semi-autobiographical novel of the same name by Jayakanthan in 1971.
-A. Bhimsingh collaborated with Jayakanthan for the second time after Sila Nerangalil Sila Manithargal (1976), another film based on a Jayakanthan novel.
+Oru Nadigai Natakam Parkiral was based on the semi-autobiographical novel of the same name by Jayakanthan in 1971.
+A. Bhimsingh collaborated with Jayakanthan for the second time after Sila Nerangalil Sila Manithargal (1977), another film based on a Jayakanthan novel.
 Jayakanthan wrote the screenplay for Oru Nadigai Natakam Parkiral.
 The actors who were a part of Sila Nerangalil Sila Manithargal—Srikanth, Lakshmi, Y. G. Parthasarathy (credited by his initials Y. G. P.), Nagesh, and Sukumari—were cast in this film too.
 The film was produced by S. P. Rao and Valampuri Somanathan under Girnar Films, photographed by B. Kannan and edited by A. Paul Duraisingham.
 This was Bhimsingh's last film before his death.

 Soundtrack

 The soundtrack was composed by M. S. Viswanathan, and the lyrics were written by Jayakanthan.

 Release and reception

 Oru Nadigai Natakam Parkiral was released on 30 June 1978, a posthumous release for Bhimsingh who died in January the same year.
 Though the film was not well received by the audience, it received acclaim from critics.
 For her performance, Lakshmi won the Tamil Nadu State Film Award for Best Actress.
 The film was screened at the "Indian Panorama" section of the International Film Festival of India in 1979.
 As of August 2015, no print of the film exists.